sevdaimany/Vehiclebey/README.md

 ## Installation

-For deploying this project, you have to first set up a flask server.
+For running this project, you have to first set up a flask server.

 * Installing Flask